gyrdym/ml_algo/README.md

 (Index: 75, Distance: 0.17349341930302867), (Index: 51, Distance: 0.21470911402365767), (Index: 65, Distance: 0.26095956499211426), (Index: 86, Distance: 0.29681616124778537), (Index: 56, Distance: 0.4172527193942372))
 ```

-The nearest point has index 75 in the original data.
+The nearest point has an index 75 in the original data.
 Let's check a record at the index:

 ```dart
 import 'package:ml_dataframe/ml_dataframe.dart';